How to Embrace and Tame Frizzy Hair During Menopause

 Why do you get frizz in hair throughout menopause

-Hair becomes frizzy during menopause because of hormonal changes that affect the hair growth cycle, density, texture, and the scalp’s ability to maintain optimum sebum production.
+Hair becomes frizzy during menopause because of hormonal changes that affect the hair growth cycle, density, texture, and scalp oil production – all of which contribute to frizz-prone hair.

 1. Estrogen Deficiency